 The ACC is a 20,000 square foot, multi-use community centre co-located with c̓əsqənelə Elementary at 104 Avenue and 240 Street in Maple Ridge.
 We have awesome drop-in activities available and seasonal registered programs (scroll down to registration window)!

 Want to see the ACC before you visit?
 Check out this video of the Grand Opening event.

 How to Get Here

 For those using transit, we recommend using Translink's Trip Planner.
 If you are driving, drive north on 240 Street from Lougheed Highway, turn right on 104 Avenue and your destination will be on your left.

 Hours are subject to change over the first year of operation as we build capacity and respond to community needs.
-The ACC is closed on statutory holidays as well as on December 24 and 31.
+The ACC is closed on statutory holidays.
+View our Holiday Hours here for more details.

 Please Note: Some of the ACC's registered programs will operate outside of the hours above.
 If you register for a program at the ACC and it does not fit within the hours advertised above, you will receive instructions on how to access the building through the registration process or can request this information at email@example.com or 604-467-7422.

 Contact Our Team